Penguins posing on a rock on Isabela Island.

 Sea turtle swimming in clear water.

-Entrance sign for the Arnaldo Tupiza parenting center on Isabela Island.
+Entrance sign for the Arnaldo Tupiza breeding center on Isabela Island.

 Snorkel icon.